Contact our corporate or local offices directly.

-From the electronic product designer's perspective, one of the most important aspects of component creation is linking from that component, out to the real-world component that it represents.
-This linkage can range from simply entering the component's Part Number in as a component parameter, through to linking to the purchased component in your company database via a DbLink or DbLib (more below).
-Another approach is to link directly from the design component to the component's supplier, via the Linking to Supplier Data feature.
+From the electronic product designer's perspective, one of the most important aspects of component creation is linking from that component to the real-world component that it represents.
+This linkage can range from entering the component's Part Number as a component parameter to linking to the purchased component in your company database via a DbLink or DbLib file (details below).
+Another approach is to link directly from the design component to the component's supplier via the Linking to Supplier Data feature.

 The key to linking to supplier data is a pair of component parameters, namely Supplier n and Supplier Part Number n.
-Using these, the software connects to the Altium cloud services, where it can access detailed information about the part: including manufacturer; manufacturer part number; price; voltage rating; and so on.
-The software has direct access to web-hosted information for a number of major component suppliers, configured in the Data Management - Parts Providers page of the Preferences dialog.
+Using these, the software connects to the Altium cloud services where it can access detailed information about the part including manufacturer, manufacturer part number, price, voltage rating, etc. The software has direct access to web-hosted information for a number of major component suppliers and is configured on the Data Management - Parts Providers page of the Preferences dialog.

-Your interface into the supplier linking feature is the Part Search panel, click the button at the bottom right to display the panel.
+Your interface into the supplier linking feature is the Manufacturer Part Search panel.
+Click the Panels button at the bottom right of the design space then select Manufacturer Part Search to open the panel.

 To work with the panel:

-Supplier links can be added to an existing component, or a new component can be created, by configuring the workspace as described below, and then right-clicking on the component in the Supplier Search panel and selecting the appropriate command.
+Supplier links can be added to an existing component, or a new component can be created by configuring the design space as described below then right-clicking on the component in the Manufacturer Part Search panel and selecting the appropriate command.

 At the schematic stage, the design is a collection of components that have been connected logically.
-To test or implement the design, for example circuit simulation, PCB layout, signal integrity analysis, and so on, it needs to be transferred to another design domain.
+To test or implement the design, for example, circuit simulation, PCB layout, signal integrity analysis, etc., it needs to be transferred to another design domain.
 To achieve this, there must be a suitable model of each component for the target domain.

 As part of the process of linking the model, information about the component must be mapped from the schematic to the target model.

 The domain-specific information resides in model files that have a predefined format, such as IBIS, MDL and CKT files.
-There is other information needed for the system to access that domain-specific information, such as the pin-mapping and net listing between the schematic symbol and the domain specific model.
-This information is defined in a domain-specific model editor which opens when a model is added or edited - you can see examples in the image above.
+There is other information needed for the system to access that domain-specific information, such as the pin-mapping and net listing between the schematic symbol and the domain-specific model.
+This information is defined in a domain-specific model editor, which opens when a model is added or edited.
 As well as referencing the model file, it will also include any pin mapping or netlisting information required for that model kind.

-At the top of each model dialog there is a Name field, this must contain the name of the model file.
-You can type the name in, or Browse to find it.
-At the bottom of the dialog there will be a string that shows where that model has been found.
+At the top of each model dialog, there is a Name field that must contain the name of the model file.
+You can enter the name directly or use the Browse button to find it.
+At the bottom of the dialog, there is a text string that shows where that model was found.

-The software's ability to find the model is influenced by the setting that define where it can look for models.
-This is the setting just below the model name - the label of this area of the dialog will change depending on the model-kind - for the footprint shown in the image above it is the PCB Library setting.
-The options range from Any, meaning search all available libraries for this model, through to Integrated Library or Vault, which indicates that the model can only be used from the specified Integrated Library or Vault.
+The software's ability to find the model is influenced by the setting that defines where it can look for models.
+This is the setting just below the model name.
+The label of this area of the dialog will change depending on the model type.
+The options range from Any, meaning search all available libraries for this model, to Integrated Library or Server, which indicates that the model can only be used from the specified integrated library or server.

 Although they vary slightly from one model type to another, the model editor dialogs generally include these options: